zigtools/zls/README.md

 - Find references
 - Rename symbol
 - Formatting using `zig fmt`
-- Semantic token highlighting (LSP 3.16 proposed feature, implemented by a few clients including VSCode, kak and emacs lsp-mode)
+- Semantic token highlighting (implemented by a few clients including VS Code, kak and emacs lsp-mode)
+- Inlay hints (implemented by VS Code)

 You can install `zls` using the instuctions for your text editor below:

-### VSCode
+### VS Code

-Install the `zls-vscode` extension from [here](https://github.com/zigtools/zls-vscode/releases) and provide a path to the build `zls` executable.
+Install the `zls-vscode` extension from [here](https://github.com/zigtools/zls-vscode/releases) or via the extensions menu.
+It will install `zls` if it is not found in your `PATH`

 ### Sublime Text